M

 Here are five original ESL warm-up activities for young learners that respect children’s need to move their bodies frequently and express themselves creatively.

-You can get more ideas in this Micro-credential course: Games and Activities for the Online Classroom (Young Learners).
+Get more ideas with Bridge’s Games and Activities for the Online Classroom (Young Learners) Micro-credential course.

 1. Strike a pose